Troubleshooters.Com and T.C Linux Library Present

 I open the hood on modern cars and feel sick to my stomach.
 Changing the thermostat requires disassembly of an hour's worth of smog and computer control.
 Special tools for every job.
 More and more, cars are getting to be black boxes.
 Sometimes I long for that healthy feeling of my '59 Plymouth.

-Not to brag, but I'm somewhat conversant with Bind, the most common DNS facility in the Linux world.
+Not to brag, but once upon a time I was somewhat conversant with Bind, the most common DNS facility in the Linux world.
 As a matter of fact, I wrote the DNS chapter in Red Hat Linux Unleashed 6 and 7.
 Bind isn't simple.
 The /etc/named.conf file lists all the domains (zones), and has a certain (non-trivial) file format.
 The files in /var/named each represent a single zone, and have a different (but confusingly similar) file format to that of /etc/named.conf.

 Those files are the maximum extent I "work on" Bind.
 I would no more think of messing with Bind source code or making other "tweaks" than I would consider changing the head gasket on a 2004 Chevy Astro.